hoaproject/Compiler/README.md

 # Hoa\Compiler ![state](http://central.hoa-project.net/State/Compiler)

 This library allows to manipulate LL(1) and LL(k) compiler compilers.
-A dedicated grammar language is provided for the last one: the PP language.
+A dedicated grammar description language is provided for the last one: the PP language.

 ## Installation